symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-wallet.rst

       Keep in mind, though, that when delegating harvesting to a non-API node the **Harvesting Status** indicator will not work.

-3. **Select a node from the list and click on the "Link all keys" button** (You will probably need to scroll down past the "Keys Info" section).
+3. **Select a node from the list and click on the "Link all keys" button**.

    You will be asked to sign an :doc:`../../concepts/aggregate-transaction`: